OriginProtocol/origin/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:

+- [ ] Code contains relevant tests for the problem you are solving
-- [ ] Test your work and double check you didn't break anything
+- [ ] Ensure all new and existing tests pass
 - [ ] Update any relevant READMEs and [docs](https://github.com/OriginProtocol/docs)

 ### Description: